-A survey conducted by Marketing Week in partnership with global market insight tools provider Cint to gather insight on loyalty in supermarket shopping has revealed that despite the evolution in loyalty marketing, consumers are still largely driven by practical factors such as price and quality.
+A survey conducted by Marketing Week in partnership with global market insights tools provider Cint to gather insights on loyalty in supermarket shopping has revealed that despite the evolution in loyalty marketing, consumers are still largely driven by practical factors such as price and quality.
 According to the response of 1,000 Census representative consumers, almost half feel indifferent when it comes to loyalty towards their chosen supermarket, which demonstrates that the link between loyalty benefits and cost savings is still not clear in the mind of the consumer.

 Unsurprisingly, the survey revealed that Tesco still leads in market share of shoppers at more than 30 per cent (with the closest competitor being Asda), but almost a third of respondents shop in a different supermarket to the one they shopped at five years ago.
 Of those, a quarter moved to what they perceived as a cheaper supermarket and the same proportion changed for convenience reasons, either visiting a new supermarket nearer to home, or en route to a regular location such as work.